 The 3D craze continues to grow and the Mississippi State University Libraries is growing with it.
-The Libraries’ Instructional Media Center (IMC) has just expanded its 3D capabilities for the second time in a year.
+The Libraries’ Digital Media Center (DMC) has just expanded its 3D capabilities for the second time in a year.

 After launching into the 3D world with a MakerBot Replicator 2, loaned to the library last summer from the Interior Design Program in the College of Art, Architecture, and Design, the IMC added a 3D scanner earlier this year.
 And now, in collaboration with the College of Business’ Center for Entrepreneurship and The Factory, a Maker Space movement on campus, the IMC has expanded again by adding four additional 3D printers to its lab.
 The printers and scanners are available for all MSU students, faculty and staff.